 Unfortunately, as men, we tend to focus on those visual things that stimulate us and choose based solely on these things (see picture above).
-Physical beauty, wonderful words, affection and sexual prowess are things that some men signal in on initially.
-Sometimes, these things become the predominate reasons to begin and continue a relationship.
-While they are important, they should not be the highest priorities in engaging in a long term relationship that could lead to marriage.
+Physical beauty, wonderful words, affection, and sexual prowess are things that some men signal in on initially.
+Sometimes, these things become the predominant reasons to begin and continue a relationship.
+While they are important, they should not be the highest priorities in engaging in a long-term relationship that could lead to marriage.

 I have talked to men that have been in relationships for over five years and many of them are downright miserable.
 Some are scared of their mates.
 Some dread going home to nagging.
 Many engage in extra-marital relationships because communication and physical activity has diminished.
 Women may disagree, but many men cheat because they have tried and tried but the spouse does not reciprocate (this is not a justification, it is an explanation).
 Women should not be hurt in relationships and men should not be miserable in them, either.

 Enumerated below are some tips that should be helpful in finding the right mate for a lifelong, marital relationship - based on mutual respect, love and trust.

 1. Do you share similar interests and beliefs?

 The woman you marry should have many of the same beliefs and interests as you.
 This doesn't mean that she can't have her own.
 It means that there should be interests and beliefs you have in common.
 It’s fine to have differing opinions.
 But it’s important that you agree on the big things – money, family, children, sex, etc. Have these discussions with the woman you’re considering choosing for a wife before you marry her, to make sure you’ll get along.